Mature Masculine

 Cultivating Wanderlust

-Listen to the call: Notice what draws you toward the unknown.
+Listen to the call: Notice what draws us toward the unknown.
 Trust that pull as a guide toward growth.

-Venture inward: Explore unfamiliar parts of your own psyche.
+Venture inward: Explore unfamiliar parts of our own psyche.
 The inner frontier is as real as the outer one.

-Return and integrate: Bring back what you learn.
-Let your explorations enrich your home and relationships.
+Return and integrate: Bring back what we learn.
+Let our explorations enrich our home and relationships.

-Stay grounded: Keep your roots even as you wander.
-True exploration doesn't abandon where you come from.
+Stay grounded: Keep our roots even as we wander.
+True exploration doesn't abandon where we come from.

 Know when to stay: Growth sometimes requires staying with difficulty, not leaving it.